Astro-sully/2d_fluid_sim/README.md

 - Velocity magnitude visualization overlay (toggleable).
 - Brush and eraser tools for painting obstacles directly into the flow field.
 - Adjustable brush radius using the mouse scroll wheel.
+- Play/pause control and keyboard shortcuts for quickly adjusting the view.
 - Reset control to clear the simulation state.

 ## Requirements